Do you recognize this man? Woman says he stole a package off her porch

-FRESNO, California (KSEE) – ‘Tis the season for gift giving and for many of us that means we’re shopping online.
+FRESNO, California (KGPE) – ‘Tis the season for gift giving and for many of us that means we’re shopping online.

 But with that comes the possibility of porch pirates when your packages are delivered.